ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureVGTPoint.rst

 IProcedureVGTPoint
 ==================

-.. py:class:: IProcedureVGTPoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureVGTPoint

    object

    Interface used to access the options for a VGT Point procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureVGTPoint

 Overview
 --------